-The carrying value of cash and cash equivalents, accounts receivable and accounts payable materially approximated fair value as of December 31, 2023 and 2022.
+The carrying value of cash and cash equivalents, accounts receivable and accounts payable materially approximated fair value as of December 31, 2024.
+As of December 31, 2024, the \$264.4 million carrying value of our fixed-rate borrowings approximated the fair value.
 As of December 31, 2023, the fair value of the Company's fixed-rate borrowings was \$1.4 million less than the historical carrying value of \$350.7 million.
-As of December 31, 2022, the \$342.5 million carrying value of the Company's fixed-rate borrowings approximated the fair value.
-The fair value of the fixed-rate borrowings was estimated using an income approach based on current interest rates available to the Company for borrowings on similar terms and maturities.
+The fair value of the fixed-rate borrowings was estimated using an income approach based on current interest rates available to us for borrowings on similar terms and maturities.

 We consider as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-As of December 31, 2023 and 2022, our cash and temporary investments were with high quality financial institutions in demand deposit accounts, savings accounts, checking accounts and money market accounts.
+As of December 31, 2024 and 2023, our cash and temporary investments were with high quality financial institutions in demand deposit accounts, savings accounts, checking accounts and money market accounts.